ultralight-ux/WebCore/README.md

-# WebKit Base for Awesomium Port
+# WebKit Base for Ultralight Port

-This is a handy WebKit base used by the Awesomium fork.
+This is a handy WebKit base used by the Ultralight fork.
 It contains just the essentials for building WebCore and JavaScriptCore.

 To update this repo: